algolia/autocomplete/packages/website/docs/adding-recent-searches.md

   limit: 5,
 });

-Learn how you can include recent searches using the Recent Searches plugin.
+Learn how to include recent searches using the Recent Searches plugin.

 Most autocomplete menus include [suggested searches](adding-suggested-searches).
 You can make the experience more user-friendly by adding *recent searches* a user has made.
 This UX lets users easily recall their past searches in case they want to search for them again.